standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 In this example, we are using the "clean slate" method of defining our logical model elements without using the pre-existing "Objective FHIR" class library.

-CIMPL has three main files involved in the creation of a logical model.
+CIMPL has three main files involved in the creation of a logical model - one of each for every CIMPL project.
 We list them here for brevity, but reference the CIMPL 6 Reference Guide for further details on each:

 * Class file
 * Value Set file
 * Map file

 The class file is the place to start.
-Create a new file under the `myExample6` subdirectory called **`myExample.txt`**.
+Create a new file under the `myExampleC6` subdirectory called **`myExample.txt`**.

 Type in the CIMPL header information designating the namespace and version of the DataElement parser: